 Demand from a new development can affect the capacity of the existing infrastructure to an extent where reinforcement of the network (e.g. by construction of new mains, tanks, sewers, service reservoirs, pumping stations) is required to maintain service levels to customers.
-The infrastructure charge will be used to fund network reinforcement to ensure that new developments are able to connect to our water and sewerage network.
+The infrastructure charge will be used to fund network modelling and capital investment to ensure that new developments are able to connect to our water and sewerage network.